 - Establish a telephone tree and email list for out-of-the-area owners.

-- Continue to communicate with neighbors regarding emergency information and available training.
+- Continue regular communication with neighbors regarding emergency information and available training.

-- Hold a practice evacuation to your assembly site.
+- Hold a practice evacuation to your nearest Assembly Areas.

 - Plan an annual get-together to re-acquaint neighbors, update information and train new residents.

-- Plan for continuation of program by training your replacement.
+- Plan for continuation of the PYN program by training your replacement.

 - Attend ongoing training and community meetings two or three times a year.

-- Receive first aid, CPR, and/or CERT training.
+- First aid, CPR, and/or CERT (Community Emergency Response Team) training.